 It’s hard to believe that it’s June already when it seems like it was January not too long ago.
 The past 6 months have been eventful with new private chef clients and more importantly, a new puppy!
 I’ve been occupied lately trying to potty train the little guy, which would explain the lack of posts recently.
 Only one week later and I think he’s picking it up rather well – who knew training a dog is a full-time job!
 While the little one was sleeping, I did manage to put together this delicious cornmeal crusted scallops with mint chimichurri.
-This is yet another successful recipe from one of my favorite food sites, Cooking Light.
 Perfect for the summertime, put together this light meal or appetizer in less than 30 minutes.

 **Helpful tips and common mistakes

 Purchase large scallops for this recipe; those baby ones just won’t cut it.
-Season the scallops with salt and pepper than dredge in cornmeal.
+Season the scallops with salt and pepper then dredge in cornmeal seasoned with garlic and onion powder.
 Always, always remember to season your food!

 When you’re ready to cook, make sure the pan is hot, hot, hot!
 You want the scallops to get a nice golden crust.
 If the oil is not hot enough, the cornmeal will soak up all that oil and become soggy.
-I like to use butter instead of oil, but if you’re trying to be healthier, oil will work just as well.
+I like to use a combination of butter with oil, but if you’re trying to be healthier, oil will work just as well.